 Short Name: SemTopRob

 Type: Seminar

 Semester: 2nd

-Credit Points: 9
+Credit Points: 5

 Prerequisites: None

 Corequisites: None

 Course contents The seminar covers a selected area of robotics in a significant depth.
 The area differs each year and is typically based on a newly emerging, highly promising sub-field of robotics.
 The seminar uses a reader of selected literature from this area, which is distributed at the beginning of the course.
-Each participant is required to read in the order of two to three related journal articles and a Ph.D. thesis, to make at least one presentation based on the reading material, and to engage in a small project.
+Each participant is required to read in the order of two to three related journal articles and a Ph.D. thesis, and to make at least one presentation based on the reading material.